-There are some fantastic food books out there, but mine are aimed at people who are looking for everyday inspiration.
+There are some fantastic food books out there, but mine are always aimed at people who are looking for everyday inspiration.
 I write recipes that fit into normal life, for food that you can cook in the middle of a busy week rather than saving for high days and holidays.
-It’s food that the whole family can enjoy together.
+It’s often food that the whole family can enjoy together.

 I use ingredients that are easy to find and try to write my recipes really clearly, so even the most inexperienced cook will get great results.
 For me, there is no point creating a book, however beautiful, if nobody cooks from it.
 My books are practical and packed with recipes and tips, including lots of information on freezing for when you’re cooking for one or two, or need to prepare ahead.
 All my recipes are created by me and tested by me – with lots of help prepping and tasting from the amazing team in my Test Kitchen!

-TV, Magazines and Newspapers
+TV, Websites, Magazines and Newspapers